 If you're planning to hike this trail in late May or early June, you'll also be treated to a fair amount of blooming azaleas along the way.

-After climbing steadily over the first 2.4 miles, hikers will finally reach the top of Lumber Ridge.
-There's a faint "social" trail that crosses over the main path here.
-Hikers should proceed straight ahead at this intersection by following the main trail as it leads down the other side of the ridge.
+After climbing steadily over the course of the first 2.4 miles, hikers will finally reach the top of Lumber Ridge.
+You'll likely notice a faint "social" path crossing over the main trail here.
+Hikers should proceed straight ahead at this intersection by following the main trail as it leads down the opposite side of the ridge.

 At just over 4 miles hikers will reach Buckhorn Gap where the trail intersects with the Meigs Creek and Meigs Mountain trails.
 This is the turnaround point for this out-and-back hike.
 However, if you're in a group with multiple vehicles you could arrange a one-way, 7.6-mile hike from Tremont to the Sinks area off Little River Road, by heading north along the Meigs Creek Trail.
 Two other options for hikers looking for one-way hikes are to continue on towards Metcalf Bottoms via the Curry Mountain Trail, or you could take the Meigs Mountain Trail all the way to Elkmont.
 Backpackers could also use Campsites 19 and 20 to create an overnight trip.